Diversity, Equity, and Inclusion

 Graduate students from across the college address issues of diversity, equity, and inclusion as part of the Engineering Graduate Student Advisory Committee (EGSAC).
 In particular, the EGSAC Diversity Advocate team works with individual departments to build a more inclusive community among engineering graduate students—providing input on and building diversity and inclusion initiatives within the departments.

 The Academic Redshirt in Science and Engineering (ARISE) Scholars program prepares talented students from the state of Illinois to succeed in Engineering at Illinois.
-Up to 25 students are named ARISE scholars every year, giving them an extra year to get ready for traditional freshman-year courses.
+Up to 25 students are named ARISE scholars every year, giving them an extra year to get ready for traditional first-year courses.
 The program includes a customized curriculum, individual faculty mentors, tutoring, and career services.

 The Morrill Engineering Program (MEP) works to attract and retain qualified students from underrepresented groups in engineering by providing academic support, scholarships, community, and other services.
 Activities such as the annual MEP Awards Banquet in late spring recognize the academic and leadership achievements of the students in the program.
 Attendance is generally around 350 students, alumni, corporate representatives, and College faculty and staff.